kshitijgodara/SampleProject/README.md

 * Open TechnologyAssessmentApp.xcworkspace
 * Use command + B or Product -> Build to build the project
 * Press run icon in Xcode or command + R to run the project on Simulator
+* To run on iphone device,For Signing Kindly Select your team in xcode general tab.

 ## Step to run the project from command-line